ROCm/rocSOLVER/docs/source/userguide_examples.rst

 The following code snippet uses rocSOLVER to compute the QR factorization of a series of general m-by-n real matrices in double precision.
-The matrices must be stored in contiguous memory locations on the GPU, and are accessed by a pointer to the first matrix and a stride value that gives the separation between one matrix and the next one.
+The matrices must be stored in contiguous memory locations on the GPU, and are accessed by a pointer to the first matrix and a stride value that gives the separation between one matrix and the next.
-For a full description of the used rocSOLVER routine, see the API documentation here: :ref:`qr_strided_label`.
+For a full description of the used rocSOLVER routine, see the API documentation here: :ref:`rocsolver_dgeqrf_strided_batched() <geqrf_strided_batched>`.

 .. code-block:: cpp